I love hearing from people that read my blog.

 2. I’m Not Interested in Unknown Joint Ventures

-I’ve been doing blogging and Internet Marketing for quite some time and, believe it or not, I know how the game is played.
+I’ve been doing blogging since 2008 and, believe it or not, I know how the game is played.

 Every reputable Internet Marketer will tell you that although a JV might require a lot of work from both parties, most of the time, you’re taking advantage of each other’s resources (mailing lists, fan base, etc.)

-Unless you’re one of the Big Dogs, or have something really valuable to offer, don’t bother wasting your (and my) time to tell me about your JV.
+Unless you’re one of the Big Dogs, or have something really valuable to offer, don’t bother wasting your time to tell me about your JV.

 3. I’m Not Interested in Making New Friends